-This comprehensive tutorial will walk you through building an Amazon-style marketplace app using Adalo's no-code platform.
+This comprehensive tutorial will walk you through building an Amazon-style marketplace app using Adalo's platform.
 You'll create a functional e-commerce app with product listings, shopping cart, user accounts, seller dashboards, and payment processing through Stripe.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Prerequisites and Initial Setup